anushayalakala/react-movie-list/README.md

 ## Explanation

-A simple movie list app to to show movies based on the selected genre,create a new movie, delete existing movie and etc..
+A simple movie list app to to show movies based on the selected genre,search a movie,create a new movie, delete existing movie and etc..

 ## NPM Commands